 Graduates with advanced degrees (i.e. professional or graduate degree (e.g., Master's, Ph.D., J.D.) who are nominated as PMF Finalists may enter a two-year fellowship in the Federal excepted service.
 Fellows represent high caliber graduates of their schools and are expected to possess a personal commitment to excellence, a strong capacity for leadership, exceptional ability evidenced through achievement, and a demonstrated commitment to a public service career.
 PMFs develop skills through challenging work assignments and by utilizing Individual Development Plans, mentors, and formal interactive training.

 Applications are accepted once per year.
 Program eligibility and application information is available at www.pmf.gov.

-CyberCorps© Scholarship for Service (SFS)
+CyberCorps® Scholarship for Service (SFS)

-Provides scholarships to students in cyber-related degree programs in exchange for a commitment to employment with government organizations.
+Are you a student who wants to study cybersecurity?
+Be sure to check out the SFS program, which provides scholarships to students in cyber-related degree programs in exchange for a commitment to employment with government organizations.

 Scholarship For Service (SFS) is a unique program designed to recruit and train the next generation of information technology professionals, industrial control system security professionals, and security managers to meet the needs of the cybersecurity mission for Federal, State, local, and tribal governments.
 This program provides scholarships for up to three years of support for cybersecurity undergraduate and graduate (M.S. or Ph.D.) education.
 The scholarships are funded through grants awarded by the National Science Foundation.
 In return for their scholarships, recipients must agree to work after graduation for the U.S. Government, in a position related to cybersecurity, for a period equal to the length of the scholarship.